-What Qualifications are Needed to be a Business Analyst?
+What qualifications are needed to be a business analyst?

-One way to think of Business Analysts (BA) is as force multipliers who increase the overall efficiency of the organisation by identifying inefficiencies.
+One way to think of Business Analysts (BAs) is as force multipliers who increase the overall efficiency of the organisation by identifying inefficiencies.
 However, the role usually carries a broader mandate and BAs need to possess a wide variety of skills to execute their roles effectively.

 A Business Analyst’s main job is to gather information and then analyse it to find errors, patterns, trends and things of that nature which can add value to a business.
 The role diversity comes from the wide variety of functions that this can be applied to.
-For example, BA’s in sales and marketing might look at consumer preference to spot the need for a new product.
-While BA’s in operations might focus on bottlenecks and wastage etc.
+For example, BAs in sales and marketing might look at consumer preference to spot the need for a new product.
+While BAs in operations might focus on bottlenecks and wastage etc.

 An Undergraduate/ Bachelor’s degree in a related field is usually required.
 What constitutes a related field can be subjective since BA roles differ significantly from industry to industry and even from company to company.
 It’s entirely possible for some BAs to focus on finance, while others focus on operations, and yet others look exclusively at the IT projects.

-Given this variation in job requirements, the academic requirements for BA’s can vary as well.
+Given this variation in job requirements, the academic requirements for BAs can vary as well.
 Though, courses which focus on numeracy, modelling, analysis, technology and such fields are generally considered standard.
 Business degrees are common and preferred although other analytical courses can work as well.
 A Master’s Degree in a relevant field would further add value to a Business Analyst’s CV and there are quite a few professional certifications as well which we cover next.

 There are various certifications applicable to the Business Analyst profession.
 Many of these are offered by the International Institute of Business Analysis (IIBA).